VorTECHsa/adt-vtx-setup-cli/README.md

 ---

-Important note: At the current time, this is a highly experimental PoC.
+Important note: This is a highly experimental PoC.

-**Impetus:** At the moment, the setup process for dev machines at Vortexa is mostly manual.
+**Impetus:** At the moment, the setup process for dev machines at Vortexa mostly manual.
 New joiners must follow an assortment of Notion pages step-by-step.
 This has some cons:
 * Slow
 * Error-prone
 * Often requires pod lead or team hand-holding at some point